Ostrea edulis: Human use

 Ostrea edulis has been harvested throughout Europe as an important food source since prehistory.
 During Roman occupation of Britain O. edulis oysters were exported in large quantities back to Italy.
 However, due to their more robust nature and greater ease of cultivation the Pacific oysters, Crassostrea gigas, now account for more than 75 percent of Europe's oyster production.

 European flat oysters are famously grown in Brittany, France.
 The true Belon oyster is cultivated in the Belon River, France, and has the AOC protected name.
 In the 1950s, Dutch scientists artificially introduced Belon oyster seed into the waters around Maine in hopes to establish a viable stock.
 The initial project was abandoned but ten years later natural colonies of flat oysters were found in the wild.
 Many North American suppliers use the name 'Belon' to species that are found in the wild throughout the United States.

 Loch Ryan oysters are sourced from Scotland's only commercial European flat oyster bed.

 Ostrea edulis is now also being maricultured in the states of California, Maine, and Washington in the United States.
 The species once dominated European oyster production but disease, pollution, and overfishing sharply reduced the harvest.
 Currently, there are efforts across Germany, the UK, France, Scotland, and Wales to restore oyster reefs and maintain the habitat.

 U.S. oyster growers farm O. edulis in small quantities on both coasts.
 They are prized for their unique tannic seawater flavour, sometimes described as dry and metallic, and are more expensive than other American oysters.
 The flavour is considered excellent for eating raw on the half shell.

 The adductor muscle of the European flat in combination with the shape of the shell results in a somewhat weaker seal compared with other oyster species.
 It is common practice to use rubber bands to prevent oysters from spilling their liquor and dehydrating in storage before consumption.

+Safety

+Raw Ostrea edulis oysters can harbor pathogenic Vibrio spp. and accumulate heavy metals including cadmium, lead, copper, and zinc in their tissues, posing potential health risks to consumers.
+A 2023 study of Boston Harbor found average edible tissue concentrations of zinc at 2,390 mg/kg and copper at 153 mg/kg, with total hazard quotients exceeding 1 when summed across trace elements, warranting further monitoring.